-- 1. The opaque zone (dark in thin section preparations viewed with transmitted light) first becomes visible in January in young fish and in late summer in old fish, and is completed in autumn.
-The formation of the translucent zone takes place in the preceding months, during winter-spring and early summer.
-The first opaque zone is consistent with being the first annual increment. - 2.
+- 1. The opaque zone (dark in thin section preparations viewed with transmitted light) first becomes visible in January in young fish and in late summer in old fish, and is completed in early autumn.
+The formation of the translucent zone takes place in the preceding months, during late autumn to early spring, but may still be apparent in late spring and early summer.
+The first opaque zone (inside the first prominent translucent zone) is consistent with being the first annual increment. - 2.
 The theoretical 'birthday' for all tarakihi is 1 May. - 3.
-Opaque zones are counted.
+Opaque zones are counted under transmitted light.